Getting Started with Enterprise Policy Management

 An introduction to creating Enterprise policy management policies and actions

 This guide offers an introduction to creating Enterprise policy management policies and actions.
-Using this guide you will:
+Using this guide, you will:

-• Create policy matching logic using the rego language to match packages above a specified vulnerability threshold.
+• Create policy matching logic using the Rego language to match packages above a specified vulnerability threshold.

 • Create actions to quarantine and tag matched packages, and assign these actions to the created policy.